scarothers/truth-trailers/README.md

 truth-trailers
 ==============

-Testing out github's prose editing feature with Truth Teller trailer scripts
+Testing out github's prose editing feature with Truth Teller trailer scripts.

-Hm, .html files didn't work, so testing again with this .md file.
-We shall see.
+.html files don't work.
+You have to use a .md file to see the 'Rendered' option (instead of just source diffs)